-What Carlos Calvo began, Luis María Drago wanted to finish.
+What Carlos Calvo began, Luis María Drago finished.
 Calvo wrote a gutsy doctrine in the mid-1800’s stating that any foreign resident would be subject to local laws & court procedures.
 And that diplomatic pressure from the foreign nation would be ignored as well as any attempt at armed force.
 The Calvo Doctrine marked the first attempt to define Latin American sovereignty legally.

 Born in 1859, Drago studied several types of law & was appointed Minister of Foreign Relations by President Roca in 1902.
 During this period, Europe continued to treat American nations with disregard… case in point, the 1902 military blockade & shelling of Venezuela by Great Britain, Germany & Italy due to debt default.